bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/getting-started.md

 </script>
 ```

-You can customize the options with the bootstrapVueNext key in your nuxt.config.
-You are able to manually toggle to include composables & directives
+You can customize the options with the bootstrapVueNext key in your nuxt.config

 ```ts
 // nuxt.config.js/ts